Trump Seems Likely To Use Law And Order As A Wedge Issue After George Floyd's Killing

 Meanwhile, Trump's national security adviser, Robert O'Brien, on Sunday waded into a crucial debate — whether there's "systemic racism" in police forces or whether there are just a few "bad apples."

 "I don't think there's systemic racism" in law enforcement, O'Brien said on CNN, "but, you know what, there are some bad apples in there. ...
-There's no doubt there are some racist police," but he said they're the minority.
+There's no doubt there are some racist police" but, he said, they're the minority.

 Americans are divided on their views of police.
 Back in mid-2017, Gallup found that 54% of Americans have a great deal or quite a lot of confidence in the police.
 But there were very different views by race.
 While 61% of whites had that level of confidence in police, just 45% of Hispanics and 30% of blacks did.

-Confidence in police nosedived among minorities and liberals after the rash of high-profile incidents of black men killed at the hands of police in 2014 and 2015, from Michael Brown in Ferguson, Mo., to Eric Garner in New York and Freddy Gray in Baltimore.
+Confidence in police nosedived among minorities and liberals after the rash of high-profile incidents of black men killed at the hands of police in 2014 and 2015, such as Michael Brown in Ferguson, Mo., Eric Garner in New York and Freddie Gray in Baltimore.

 Views of the police and law enforcement have become a sharp dividing line by race and party.
 In 2016, Trump declared himself the "law and order candidate."
-Expect him to try and exploit that again as a wedge issue in an effort to win over moderate whites upset by the video of Floyd's death, but disapproving of the violent demonstrations.
+Expect him to try to exploit that again as a wedge issue in an effort to win over moderate whites upset by the video of Floyd's death but disapproving of the violent demonstrations.

 He said as much Sunday.
-He called for "Law & Order in Philadelphia, NOW!" and announced that the United States would be designating Antifa a terrorist organization.
+He called for "Law & Order in Philadelphia, NOW!" and announced that the United States would be designating antifa a terrorist organization.

-Expect Biden and other Democrats now to have to answer if they agree or disagree with the Antifa designation.
+Expect presumptive Democratic presidential nominee Joe Biden and other Democrats now to have to answer if they agree or disagree with the antifa designation.

 Of course, it's also possible that Trump went too far already, something some advisers are privately concerned about, and that his rhetoric could hurt him with independents and suburban women.

-Note: A previous version of this story misspelled Freddie Gray's first name as Freddy.